hackrepair/hackrepairpluginarchiver/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-== Description ==

 Quickly deactivate and archive a plugin for later review.
 Archiving a plugin both deactivates and removes the plugin from your visible Plugins list.

+== Description ==

-Ever wished you could move plugins out of your WordPress Plugins list, but still have them readily available for installation later.
-The Hack Repair Guys Plugin Archiver is the answer.
+The Hack Repair Guys Plugin Archiver allows you to move plugins out of the WordPress Plugins list, but still have them readily available for installation later.

 == Why did you birth this plugin? ==